 Bone densitometry, or DEXA (Dual Energy X-ray Absorptiometry), measures the strength of your bones to determine whether you are at risk for developing osteoporosis or osteopenia (decreased bone mass) — osteopenia often develops into osteoporosis.
 Doctors use the test to develop an appropriate treatment plan to slow the progression of disease and prevent fractures.
 Early detection can allow doctors to begin therapy when it can be most beneficial.

-Twenty-five million Americans have osteoporosis (most common bone disease).
-Fifty thousand people die each year because of it.
+25 million Americans have osteoporosis (most common bone disease).
+50,000 people die each year because of it.
 Yet, most of us know little about protecting ourselves from this disease.
 Osteoporosis is caused by more bone cells being resorbed than being deposited.
 This imbalance results in a progressive loss of bone density and a thinning of bone tissue.
 Osteoporotic bones are more porous and therefore more vulnerable to fracture.

 What is a DEXA Bone Density Scan?

 DEXA stands for Dual Energy X-ray Absorptiometry and is the most widely used test to measure bone mineral density.
 A DEXA bone density test is more accurate than a regular X-rays or CAT scans and requires less radiation exposure.
 DEXA scans are now the best method of diagnosing and monitoring osteopenia and osteoporosis.

 Using a bone densitometer, physicians can measure patient bone density and follow it over time.
 If the patient’s bone density is low, or decreases at an abnormally fast rate, the patient may be at risk for osteoporosis.
 Through changes in diet, exercise habits and/or medication, further deterioration of bone can be prevented.

 Who Should Get a Bone Density Scan?